Teradata/teradata-dataiku-plugin/README.md

 # Teradata Plugin

-A collection of recipes that interface Teradata Vantage in-Database analytic tools to Dataiku users.
+A collection of recipes that interface in-Database analytic tools of the Teradata Vantage Data and Analytics Platform to Dataiku users.

 ## Scope Of The Plugin